Reading & Writing · Craft and Structure

 3. Question 3 · Medium

 From the extinct giant ground sloth to the living pygmy three-toed sloth, sloths are among the most appealing animals native to the Americas.
 But scientists still have a lot to learn about them.
 Unlike their ancient ground-dwelling relations, today's sloths spend most of their time high up in trees.
 The sloths' inaccessibility has made it hard for scientists to study them.
-Text 2

-By using a backpack monitor, biologist Rebecca Cliffe and colleagues can at last discover the previously hidden activities of sloths.
+By using a backpack monitor, biologist Anna Cliffe and colleagues can at last discover the previously hidden activities of sloths.
 Such monitors can provide information to correct misconceptions.
 It was long believed that sloths are slow because of laziness.
 But, in fact, sloths have low metabolism, which makes them slow.

 • A. Scientists' efforts to understand slothsCorrect